Advanced list of CS:GO console commands

 If you entered commands into the developer console of CS:GO, open the default config.cfg file and clean it up.
-Also, you can delete the whole config.cfg – the game will create a new default one during the next launch.
+Also, you can delete the whole CSGO config file – the game will create a new default one during the next launch.

 Using console commands in CS:GO may create the conditions for you to succeed in the game.
 Still, they can’t make you play better – this only comes with practice.

 Check the best CSGO wallpaper in our article.
 Keep in line!

 Also, it is very helpful to watch the CS:GO Esports competitions.
 You’ll see the skills of professional players and will learn from them, will absorb some of their tricks.
 The Skins.Cash blog has a “Tournaments” section, where you’ll find reviews of the most interesting Esports events with videos of matches.

 To get notifications about new posts, follow Skins.Cash on Facebook and Twitter, and subscribe to our Telegram channel.